Homedit is supported by our readers. When you buy through links on our site, we may earn a commission. Learn more.

 Before washing vinyl siding, check for any loose or missing pieces.
 Secure loose parts so they don’t break off during the cleaning process.

 Also, check your manufacturer’s instructions.
-For example, some manufacturers warn against using a pressure washer or have specific instructions.
+Some manufacturers warn against using a pressure washer or have specific instructions.

 How to Hand Wash Vinyl Siding

-Hand-washing vinyl siding can be long and labor-intensive but is safer than using a power washer.
+Hand-washing vinyl siding can be long and labor-intensive, but it is safer than using a power washer.

 Step 1: Wet the Siding with a Hose